Web Application Penetration Testing Methodology

 Target Scope Reconnaissance

-Based on the Pentest Brief prepared by the client, Cobalt pentesters search for information about the targets and investigate the scope.
+Based on the pentest brief prepared by the client, Cobalt pentesters search for information about the targets and investigate the scope.
 This information includes:

 • Web application URLs